How to Grow Do Si Dos?

 10 Feb 2022

-Do-Si-Dos or "dosidos" is an indica-dominant hybrid cannabis strain with a THC content that can range between 20-30%, plus a relatively high CBG content of 1%.
+Do-Si-Dos or “dosidos” is an indica-dominant hybrid cannabis strain with a THC content that can range between 20-30%, plus a relatively high CBG content of 1%.
 Do Si Dos first came to notice in 2016 and quickly became a popular choice among users.
-Most recently, Do Si Dos earned the accolade "strain of the year" for 2021 by Leafly, the largest online aggregator on cannabis strain information.
-In this article, find out what makes Do Si Dos such a unique strain and how you can grow it.
+Most recently, Do Si Dos earned the accolade “strain of the year” for 2021 by Leafly, the largest online aggregator on cannabis strain information.
+In this article, find out what makes Do Si Dos such a unique strain and how to grow this cannabis cultivar at home.

 Dosidos plants grow into beautiful-looking flowers.
 Have bright glossy trichomes, vivid pistils, and striking lavender and lime green leaves.

 Genetics: Dosidos is 70% indica and 30% sativa.
 It borrows its genetics from Face-Off OG, a potent Californian indica cultivar rich in CBG.
 Its other parent strain is a phenotype of Girl Scout Cookie.
 The most potent Dosidos buds can show as much as 30% THC in lab tests.
 However, the THC level is usually lower than that, scoring an average at around 20-24% THC.
-Thanks to Face-Off OG, Dosidos also has 1% CBG, the cannabinoid praised for its number of medical benefits.
+Thanks to Face-Off OG, Dosidos also has 1% CBG, which is another cannabinoid praised for numerous medical benefits.

 Taste and flavor: Anticipate a solid fruity fragrance mix of mint, pine and lime.
 The pungent aroma transforms into a typical skunky diesel flavor when you move to smoke.